scisley/scisley.github.io/_posts/articles/2019-12-15-temperature-analysis.md

                                  "SuggestedRelocations", "NumSources", "Hash"))
 ```

-    ## Warning in scan(file = file, what = what, sep = sep, quote = quote, dec =
-    ## dec, : EOF within quoted string

 The next chunk of code does all the heavy lifting.
 I love the `dplyr` package by Hadley Wickham.
 It's part of the larger [Tidyverse](https://www.tidyverse.org/) universe, and I highly recommend it for any aspiring R coders out there.
 It makes this job way easier than it has any right to be!

 The code below is commented, but in general, it does the following:

-1. Extract the year and month from the data.
+1. Extract the year and month from the date.
 Berkeley Earth uses a strange date format that corresponds to fraction of a year.
 2. Create a variable to hold the time period.
 For the NYT article, the baseline period was 1950-1980.
 After that, I just go by decade.
 3. Using just the summer months of June, July, and August, calculate the average temperature.
 4. For each station, calculate the mean and standard deviation temperature for the baseline period.